 All individuals are required to possess and display valid identification upon request.
 All visitors are required to obtain a visitor's pass.
 When visiting the main campus, visitors must surrender a valid identification card at the Public Safety Office, and state their reason for visiting the campus.
-Visitors are issued a pass that permits them to proceed onto the campus.
+Faculty and staff who are expecting visitors should notify Public Safety at publicsafety@lincoln.edu prior to your visitor's arrival.
+Visitors will be issued a pass that permits them to proceed onto the campus.
 The visitor's pass must be returned in order for the visitor to retrieve his/her identification.
 At the end of each day, visitation passes and identification cards are checked to insure all visitors have left the campus.
 There is a \$5 charge for lost visitor's passes.

 After clearing the campus of visitors at the end of visitation hours, access is restricted by the Public Safety Officer stationed at the main entrance to the campus to pre-approved functions.
 Frequent patrols for the purpose of checking for unauthorized individuals and vehicles are conducted by Public Safety Officers.
 Facilities are open to authorized individuals for programs approved by Lincoln University.
 All facility access is restricted to approved use only.
 The Department of Public Safety secures University facilities at the completion of the regular business day.
 Academic and administrative facilities are opened at the appropriate times on days they are scheduled for approved use, permitting free ingress and egress for faculty, students, staff and visitors.
 They are secured at the completion of the scheduled or approved periods of time each day.
 When a facility is secured, access is restricted to authorized individuals only through the Department of Public Safety.
-Unauthorized access is strictly prohibited and may result in prosecution.
+Unauthorized access is strictly prohibited and will result in criminal prosecution.
 Residence hall access is restricted to residents and their guests.
 Student, faculty, and staff residents on main campus are responsible for their guests while visiting.
 All vehicles entering/parked on campus must have either a student parking permit, a faculty/staff hang tag or a temporary parking permit, appropriately displayed.